mooltipass/moolticute/README.md

 This project aims to be an easy companion to your [Mooltipass](http://www.themooltipass.com) device and extend the power of the device to more platform/tools.
-With it you can manage your Mooltipass with a cross-platform app, as well as provide a daemon service that handle all USB communication with the device.
+With it you can manage your Mooltipass with a cross-platform app, as well as provide a daemon service that handles all USB communication with the device.

 This tool is written with a daemon that runs in background, and a user interface app to control you Mooltipass.
 Other clients could also connect and talk to the daemon (it uses a websocket connection and simple JSON messages).